 This unit looked into the use of environment in meeting the needs of individuals with disorders of mental health.
 I hope the knowledge gained from the unit can now assist you to answer the following tutor marked assignments.

 6.0 Tutor Marked Assignments

-- (1) Discuss how a milieu therapy can be attained by you as a nurse to meet the needs of your clients. - (2) List four activity therapies and discuss ANY TWO of the four mentioned.
+(1) Discuss how a milieu therapy can be attained by you as a nurse to meet the needs of your clients.